 * Dollar comes under pressure before Fed decision

-* Hits 3-month low versus higher-yielding Aussie dollar
+* Hits three-month low versus higher-yielding Aussie dollar

-* Many expect Fed to announce bond buying of $45 bln a month
+* Fed expected to announce bond buying of $45 billion a month

-* But dollar at 8-month peak versus yen on BOJ expectations
+* But dollar at eight-month peak versus yen on BOJ expectations

-LONDON, Dec 12 (Reuters) - The dollar fell versus higher-yielding currencies including the Australian and New Zealand dollars on Wednesday on expectations the U.S. Federal Reserve would opt to pump yet more money into its domestic banking system.
+NEW YORK, Dec 12 The U.S. dollar dropped against the euro and high-yielding currencies such as the Australian and New Zealand dollars on Wednesday on expectations the Federal Reserve would opt to pump more money into the U.S. banking system.

-But it hit an eight-month high against the yen on bets the Bank of Japan will implement more aggressive monetary easing after an election on Sunday expected to yield a victory for the Liberal Democratic Party.
+But the U.S. currency also reached an eight-month high against the yen on bets the Bank of Japan will implement more aggressive monetary easing after an election on Sunday expected to yield a victory for the Liberal Democratic Party.

-However, analysts said there was a risk policymakers may decide to buy more than that, which would put the dollar under broad selling pressure.
+The risk, analysts said, is that policymakers may decide to buy more than that, which would put the dollar under further broad selling pressure.

-The more dollars the Fed pumps into the market, the more cheaply-borrowed funds investors have to invest in assets which give bigger base returns.
+The more dollars the Fed pumps into the market, the more cheaply borrowed funds investors have to invest in assets which give bigger base returns, putting the focus on higher-yielding currencies.
+The U.S. dollar, the euro, the yen and the pound - the world's four most liquid currencies - all have near-zero interest rates now.

-The Australian dollar rose to a three-month high versus the U.S. dollar of US$1.0552, although near-term resistance around the Sept.
-17 high of $1.0564 could cap gains.
+The Australian dollar rose to a three-month high against the U.S. dollar.

-The New Zealand dollar hit a nine-month high of US$0.8418, while the U.S. dollar slipped to an eight-week low of C$0.9853 against its Canadian counterpart.
+The New Zealand dollar touched its highest since Feb.
+29, while the U.S. dollar slipped to an eight-week low against its Canadian counterpart.

 YEN SEEN AS VULNERABLE

-The prospect of more monetary easing in Japan continued to hurt the yen, with the dollar rising 0.55 percent to hit an eight-month high of 82.94 yen, just shy of reported options barriers at 83.00 yen.
+The prospect of more monetary easing in Japan continued to hurt the yen, with the dollar rising to an eight-month high .
+It last traded at 83.13 yen, up 0.8 percent.

 LDP leader Shinzo Abe has called for more aggressive monetary easing in Japan to revive the stagnant economy.

-"For the yen that means they will be able to implement stimulus measures and operate more aggressive control of the Bank of Japan, which will all point to further weakening of the yen," said Neil Jones, head of hedge fund FX sales at Mizuho Corporate Bank.
+"For the yen that means they will be able to implement stimulus measures and operate more aggressive control of the Bank of Japan, which will all point to further weakening of the yen," said Neil Jones, head of hedge fund FX sales at Mizuho Corporate Bank in London.

 Jones forecast the dollar to rally to 90 yen by the end of the second quarter of next year.